 The Southeast Dairy Business Innovation Initiative (SDBII) program was developed to support dairy businesses in the development, production, marketing, and distribution of dairy products.
-Projects that have address the following areas will be prioritized for funding:
+Applicants to the Specialty Processing Equipment Grant may apply for funding to undertake projects that result in increased efficiency, capacity, or new processing capabilities in an existing or proposed dairy processing facility.
+Projects that address the following areas will be prioritized for funding:

-1) Value chain and commodity innovation and facility and process updates for dairy processors.

-2) Product development, packaging, and marketing of dairy products.
+- 1) Value chain and commodity innovation and facility and process updates for dairy processors. - 2) Product development, packaging, and marketing of dairy products.